 You can even add your doctor to this database if he or she treats you accordingly to the above requirements.

-There are some mistakes that I made in the past and would not repeat again if I was given a chance to repeat the journey.
+In the past, I made some mistakes that I would not repeat again if I got a chance to repeat the journey.

 Not taking Medicine

-One of them was stopping taking Tyroksin meds just because I disliked so much the idea of being dependent on meds for the rest of my life.
+One of them was stopping taking Tyroksin meds just because I disliked very much the idea of being dependent on meds for the rest of my life.

 A study has shown that about 50% of hypothyroidism patients fail to take thyroid medicine regularly.
-Though the main reason for that is the requirement to fast for at least half an hour after taking the medicine and before having breakfast.
+The main reason for that is the requirement to fast for at least half an hour after taking the medicine and before having breakfast.

-This is a significant mistake as all the symptoms due to the missing hormone that are described above are getting more severe, and all organs and tissues like muscles get weaker.
+This is a significant mistake as all the symptoms of the lacking hormone that are described above are getting more severe, and all organs and tissues, like muscles, get weaker.

 Taking Medicine with Iron Supplement